rafaqz/Nested.jl/README.md

 [![Coverage Status](https://coveralls.io/repos/rafaqz/Nested.jl/badge.svg?branch=master&service=github)](https://coveralls.io/github/rafaqz/Nested.jl?branch=master)
 [![codecov.io](http://codecov.io/github/rafaqz/Nested.jl/coverage.svg?branch=master)](http://codecov.io/github/rafaqz/Nested.jl?branch=master)

+## This package has been refactored so hard that it barely exists anymore!
+Maybe just copy and paste the 5 lines of code that are left if you want to use it.

+Actually only 3 lines matter, definately the tightest 3 lines I have ever written.
+I'll leave the package here so the idea is accessible :)

 Nested provides an abstraction for developing recursive `@generated` functions that manipulate nested data.
 Its a tiny package but a surprisingly powerful formula.